22FAUNO-SA-Team-1/ClassProjectDocuments/Design.md

 - *Threat ID*: 4.
     - Threat Name:  Weak Access Control for a Resource
     - Threat Category:  Information Disclosure
-    - Justification:
+    - Justification:  If access to resources isn't properly controlled, an attacker can access/read/manipulate resources
-    - Existing Mitigations:
+    - Existing Mitigations:  Keycloak doesn't facilitate users accessing truststores data stores.
+To be provided any control over the truststore and data flowing to/from it, a user must be authenticated to a master or administrator realm on the Keycloak server itself.
+Non administrative role users have authentication requests handled directly by the Keycloak process itself.
-    - Notable Gap:
+    - Notable Gap: None

 - *Threat ID*: 5.
     - Threat Name:  Data Flow LDAP Authentication Request Is Potentially Interrupted